amleshkashyap/moreRailsEtc/hpc_arch_db/os/tools/README.md

       the thread switchers don't copy floating point registers as well.
     - In Pintos, priority is calculated every 4th timer tick for every thread, recent\_cpu is calculated every second for every thread and load\_avg is calculated every second (for the system).
 In addition, recent\_cpu is incremented by 1 for the running thread every timer tick.
-Nice can be updated manually for the running, and must lead to priority recalculation.
+Nice can be updated manually for the running thread, and must lead to priority recalculation.
 Priority recalculations will lead to a thread being moved from one priority ready list to another priority ready list.

 ### Synchronization
   * Disable Interrupts